-Local survey data from 2020-21 found 32% of youth in Southwestern Ontario reported restricting or altering their food intake to change their weight or shape (COMPASS, 2022).
+In 2019, 49% of youth ages 12-17 in the Southwestern Public Health region reported preoccupation with a desire to be thinner and 38.4% reported they changed their eating habits to manage weight in the last 12 months (Public Health Ontario, 2024).
 Dieting through food restriction is one of the strongest risk factors for the development of an eating disorder; students who diet at a moderate level are five times more likely to develop an eating disorder than those who did not diet (Patten et al, 1999; Haines and Neumark-Sztainer, 2006).
 Well-intended messages about "healthy eating" can inadvertently cause harm by leading to preoccupation and fear of food that sends students down a path of dieting and disordered eating (O'Dea, 2000; Pinhas et al, 2013).